-Inpixon RF Video Connector Integrated into Genetec's Security Center Omnicast for Sensor Fusion-Enabled Video Analytics
+Inpixon RF Video Connector Integrated into Genetec Security Center Omnicast for Sensor Fusion-Enabled Video Analytics

 New, Advanced Form of Video Analytics Assists with Retail Loss Prevention and Helps Identify Masked Suspects Involved in Violent Acts, Looting or Organized Crime